runitmisra/website/content/resume/index.md

 +++

 # Professional Summary

-Cloud Native enthusiast working as a Site Reliability Engineer making complex systems observable, reliable and scalable.
-4 years of experience in cloud infrastructure, containerized applications, Kubernetes and Infrastructure as Code.
-Problem solver, lifetime learner and excellent communicator, committed to delivering efficient and high-quality software solutions.
+Cloud Native enthusiast with 5 years of experience as a Site Reliability Engineer, specializing in observability, reliability, and scalability of complex systems.
+Certified Kubernetes Administrator skilled in developing robust cloud infrastructure, orchestrating application deployments on Kubernetes, and implementing Infrastructure as Code (IaC).
+Proficient in automation, monitoring, and continuous integration/continuous deployment (CI/CD) pipelines.
+Highly motivated engineer with strong problem-solving and communication skills and experience in learning and growing in a fast-paced environment.

 # Skills